Posted on 16 Comments

 GSW DS1906 is probably one of the closest clones of KST X08.

-The size and design of the outer casing are very close to the performance and the other minor details.
+The size and design of the outer casing are very close to the original, and so are the other minor details.

 This servo features a metal housing and gears, as well as a digital chip inside – the same as the KST.